Hawaiian BBQ Chicken Sheet Pan Dinner is a easy and healthy weeknight dinner idea loaded with peppers, onions and pineapple!

 Let’s talk a little bit about how to best prep, cook and store food as we make this delicious Hawaiian BBQ Chicken Sheet Pan Dinner.
 Whenever you are preparing any food in the kitchen, it is important to keep the Core Four in mind.

 - Clean -Be sure to wash your hands in soapy water for 20 seconds as well as washing your cooking surfaces, dishes, cutting boards and fresh fruits and vegetables.

 - Separate – Keep your raw meat, poultry, seafood and eggs separate from the rest of your food in your grocery cart, bags and refrigerator.
 Never placed cooked food on a dish or surface that has held raw meat!

 - Cook – Always cook meats to the appropriate internal temperature (chicken is 165°F) and be sure to heat all leftovers thoroughly to 165°F.

 - Chill – Refrigerate or freeze your perishable groceries as soon as possible and never let meat or cut vegetables sit at room temperature more than two hours.
 Always defrost and marinate foods in the refrigerator and divide leftovers into shallow containers for quicker cooling in the refrigerator.

-Check out this video of Hawaiian BBQ Chicken Sheet Pan Dinner being prepared with all of the appropriate food safety practices!
+Watch Hawaiian BBQ Chicken Sheet Pan Dinner being prepared with all of the appropriate food safety practices in the video above!

 I admittedly took food safety for granted when I first started cooking.
 I was taught the basics from my mother growing up and just followed her lead.
 Needless to say, a few of those things weren’t optimal in regards to food safety.
 After working in restaurants for many years and becoming a Minnesota Certified Food Manager, I learned just how important all of this really is to ensure the food being served is safe.